Sheesh Mahal (Lahore Fort)

-The Sheesh Mahal (شیش محل; "The Palace of Mirrors") is a palace located within the Shah Burj block in northern-western corner of Lahore Fort.
-It was constructed under the reign of Mughal Emperor Shah Jahan in 1631–32, with some additions later under Sikh Maharaja Ranjit Singh.
-The ornate white marble pavilion is inlaid with pietra dura and complex mirror-work of the finest quality.
-The hall was reserved for personal use by the imperial family and close aides.
+The Sheesh Mahal (شیش محل; "The Palace of Mirrors") is a palace located within the Shah Burj block at the north-western corner of Lahore Fort.
+It was constructed under the reign of Mughal Emperor Shah Jahan in 1631–32, with later additions made under Sikh Maharaja Ranjit Singh.
+The ornate white marble pavilion is inlaid with pietra dura and intricate mirror work of the finest quality.
+The hall was reserved for personal use of the imperial family and their close aides.
 It is among the 21 monuments that were built by successive Mughal emperors inside Lahore Fort, and forms the "jewel in the Fort’s crown."
 As part of the larger Lahore Fort Complex, it has been inscribed as a UNESCO World Heritage Site since 1981.

 Etymology

 Sheesh Mahal, in Urdu language, literally means 'Crystal Palace'.
 However, with its pietra dura decorations and intricate mirror-work inlaid into the white marble walls and ceilings creating gleaming effect, the lavish room has come to be known as 'Palace of Mirrors', and sometimes the 'Hall of Mirrors'.
 Similar halls are also found in the contemporary palace of the Agra Fort, and show influence on the later additions to Amber Fort.